 The exact details are dependent on the implementation.

-Transactions can not be nested (a tranaction happening inside an outertransaction results in chnages visble only to the outer transaction until that commits).
+Transactions can not be nested (a transaction happening inside an outer transaction results in changes visible only to the outer transaction until that commits).

 Transactions are “per thread”.
 Actions by different threads on the same dataset are always inside different transactions.

 Transactions are part of the interface to RDF Datasets.
 There is a default implementation, based on MRSW locking (multiple-reader or single-writer) that can be used with any mixed set of components.
 Certain storage sub-systems provide better concurrency with MR+SW (multiple-read and single writer).

 The general dataset can have any graphs added to it (e.g. inference graphs).